nihar-koli/Times-Table-App/README.md

 # Times-Table-App

-This is a Times Table App where you can select any number between 1-30 and table of that number will appeared below that.
+This is a Times Table App where you can select any number between 1-30 and table of that number will appear below that.

 Functions:-